Anohni

-Anohni (formerly Antony Hegarty, born 24 October 1971), styled as ANOHNI, is an English-born singer, songwriter, and visual artist.
-She was formerly the lead singer of the band Antony and the Johnsons.
+Anohni Hegarty (formerly Antony Hegarty), styled as ANOHNI, is a British-born singer, songwriter, and visual artist based in New York City and Ireland.

-Anohni was born in Chichester, England.
-Her family moved to the San Francisco Bay Area in 1981.
-In 1990, she moved to Manhattan, New York to study at the Experimental Theater Wing at New York University, and in 1992 she founded the performance art collective Blacklips with Johanna Constantine.
+She has presented solo work and as the lead singer of the band Anohni and the Johnsons, formerly known as Antony and the Johnsons.

-She started her musical career performing with an ensemble of NYC musicians as Antony and the Johnsons.
-Their first album, Antony and the Johnsons, was released in 2000 on David Tibet's label Durtro.
+She started her musical career performing with an ensemble of New York musicians as Antony and the Johnsons.
+Their self-titled first album was released in 2000 on David Tibet's label Durtro.
 Their second album, I Am a Bird Now (2005), was a commercial and critical success, earning her the Mercury Music Prize.

 In 2016, Anohni became the first openly transgender performer nominated for an Academy Award; she was nominated for the Academy Award for Best Original Song, along with J. Ralph, for the song "Manta Ray" in the film Racing Extinction.
 Her debut solo album, Hopelessness, was released in May 2016 to wide critical acclaim, including another nomination for the Mercury Music Prize and a Brit Award.
-In 2022, she collaborated with Hercules and Love Affair and sang on half of the album In Amber which was released in June.
-In 2023, Rolling Stone ranked Anohni at number 192 on its list of the 200 Greatest Singers of All Time.
+In 2023, as Anohni and the Johnsons, the artist released her sixth album, My Back Was a Bridge for You to Cross.

 Early life

-Anohni was born in 1971 in Chichester, England.
-She identified as transgender from an early age.
+Anohni identified as transgender from an early age.
 In 1977, her family moved to Amsterdam for a year, and then, in 1981, they moved to the San Francisco Bay Area of California, settling in San Jose, where Anohni attended Lincoln High School and studied music and was an avid record collector.
-Her favourite artists included Orchestral Manoeuvres in the Dark (OMD), Kate Bush, Culture Club, Alison Moyet and Marc and the Mambas.
-Anohni said of OMD's albums Architecture & Morality (1981) and Dazzle Ships (1983), "Those records, they really changed me when I was a kid.
-I'd never heard anything quite like it."
+Her mother Barbara is a photographer and her father Brendan was an IBM engineer and in his later life a COO of Seagate Technology.
+She told The Telegraph in 2005, "I was listening to OMD, Kate Bush, Culture Club, Alison Moyet and especially Marc and the Mambas, which was this incredibly dark and emotional side project for Marc Almond."
+Anohni also recalled how she "saw [her] reflection" in Culture Club singer Boy George.

-In 1990, Anohni moved to Manhattan to attend the Experimental Theatre Wing of New York University.
+In 1990, Anohni moved to Manhattan to attend Experimental Theater Wing at New York University.
 In 1992 she founded the performance collective Blacklips, later known as Blacklips Performance Cult, with creative partner Johanna Constantine, and she spent the next several years singing in after-hours bars and clubs using pre-recorded cassettes as self-accompaniment as well as writing and directing late-night theatre productions.